snowdrop/secured-example/README.md

 http://<SpringBoot_App>/greeting -H "Authorization:Bearer <ACCESS_TOKEN>"
 ```

-The project is split into two Apache Maven modules - `app` and `build`.
+The project is split into two Apache Maven modules - `app` and `sso`.
 The `App` module exposes the REST Service using Spring Boot bundled with the Apache Tomcat 8.0.36 artifacts.
-The build module contains the OpenShift objects required to deploy the Red Hat SSO Server 7.0 along with the `app` module.
+The `sso` module contains the OpenShift objects required to deploy the Red Hat SSO Server 7.0 along with the `app` module.

 The goal of this project is to deploy the quickstart in an OpenShift environment (online, dedicated, ...).